-On the hill in To Dia hole, Hanh Thien commune, Mr. Nguyen Van Hanh chose to develop the economy with durian trees and initially had success with this model.
+On the hill in To Dia pit, Hanh Thien commune, Mr. Nguyen Van Hanh chose to develop the economy with durian trees and initially had success with this model.
 Mr. Hanh said that in the past, this hill garden mainly grew acacia, but he has "fallen in love" with durian trees and some other crops thanks to his access to science and technology and training in cultivation techniques.

 With an area of 5,000 square meters, Mr. Hanh currently has 40 Mang Thong durian trees ready for harvest.
-On average, there are 36 durians per tree, with an expected yield of nearly 1.5 tons, and the current selling price of the garden is 70,000 VND/kg.
+On average, there are 36 durians per tree, with an expected yield of nearly 1.5 tons.
+The current selling price of the garden is 70,000 VND/kg.
 This is the second year Mr. Hanh has harvested durian.
 Not only is it delicious and clean, thanks to good care and effective techniques, the durian garden always produces fruit that meets the requirements, with even size and quality that is second to none.

 Next to the durian garden, looking at hundreds of straight, lush green pepper poles, it is hard to imagine that more than ten years ago, this hilly area was barren.
 Currently, there are about 600 pepper trees, 14 years old.
 In 2024 alone, Mr. Hanh harvested 300 kg of pepper, selling for 130,000 VND/kg.

 Mr. Hanh shared: “If you want pepper plants to grow well, in addition to good varieties, you need to pay attention to care and fertilization.
-Choosing to plant living poles for pepper vines to climb is also highly effective, limiting pests and diseases.”
+Choosing to plant living poles for the pepper vines to climb is also highly effective, limiting pests and diseases.”

 Over the years, Hanh Thien commune has always identified economic development in hilly areas and crop conversion as one of the key programs and strengths of the locality.